YSFCforge/ysfc-forge/docs/REVERSE_ENGINEERING.md

 ### Beyond the engines

-The 100% figure above applies to the four synthesis engines' user-editable parameter fields.
+The verification above applies to the four synthesis engines' user-editable parameter fields.
 File-level structures outside the engines are tracked separately:

 | Structure | Status |
 |---|---|